Two Shades of Dark

 - Unwilling to use Dark(T), but sympathetic to the cause of Dark(I)

 We haven’t yet met any characters of the fourth type.
 But there’s nothing in canon to suggest that such people couldn’t exist, and there are a few hints that they do indeed exist.
-For example, there seems to be a split within Slytherin house regarding sympathy for Voldemort and his cause.
-During the end of year feast in GoF, when Dumbledore proposes a toast to Harry, ”Malfoy, Crabbe, Goyle, and many of the other Slytherins remained defiantly in their seats, their goblets untouched” (725).
+For example, there seems to be a split within Slytherin House regarding sympathy for Voldemort and his cause.
+During the end-of-year feast in Harry Potter and the Goblet of Fire, when Dumbledore proposes a toast to Harry, “Malfoy, Crabbe, Goyle, and many of the other Slytherins…remained defiantly in their seats, their goblets untouched” (725).
 Note that many of the Slytherins refused to drink to Harry, but not all of them.
-We’ve also been told by JKR in the Edinburgh Book Festival interview that well see more of Blaise Zabini, a Slytherin in Harry’s year, in Books 6 and 7.
-I see no reason for JKR to develop another purely evil Slytherin character what would be the point?
+We’ve also been told by JKR in the Edinburgh Book Festival interview that we’ll see more of Blaise Zabini, a Slytherin in Harry’s year, in Books 6 and 7.
+I see no reason for JKR to develop another purely evil Slytherin character – what would be the point?
 Zabini will probably be a morally conflicted Slytherin.
-And what about Regulus Black, whom a recent MuggleNet editorialist, T.L.
+And what about Regulus Black, who a recent MuggleNet editorialist, T.L.
 Bodine, suggested is still alive?
-He joined the Death Eaters out of ideological sympathy, but then ”panicked about what he was being asked to do and tried to back out” (OotP 112, U.S. hardcover).
+He joined the Death Eaters out of ideological sympathy but then “panicked about what he was being asked to do and tried to back out” (OotP 112).
 Maybe this was just cowardice, of course, but maybe it was moral qualms.
 All these people (the Slytherins who drank to Harry, Blaise Zabini, and Regulus Black), might be believers in Dark(I) but unwilling to use Dark(T).
 If I’m right about this, I’m sure that JKR will drive home the point that racism, even unaccompanied by the use or threat of violence (that is, Dark(T)), is deplorable.
 But such characters would be consistent with her portrayal of a morally complex social world.
-As Sirius tells the trio, ”the world isnt split into good people and Death Eaters.”
+As Sirius tells the trio, “The world isn’t split into good people and Death Eaters.”
 (OotP 302).